 Exercise is often viewed as something unpleasant or punishing or even penance for eating.
 It shouldn’t be!
 Movement is much broader.
 It may be a dance class, a walk on the beach with your partner, a hike with a friend, or shooting hoops with your child.
-It could be jumping around to good music or playing on the ground with our pets or kids.
+Or, maybe it’s jumping around to good music or playing on the ground with our pets or kids.
 It might even be just walking back and forth or stretching.
 Workouts come in many forms and all movement counts.
 Movement should be fun and have some freedom.

 We need to reject the idea that a workout has to be 30 minutes to an hour, requires sweat, requires a shower, and must involve so many sets of different things.
 What if movement didn’t have to be so structured?
 If you are still trying to understand why workouts are difficult, it may be because in the past you only exercised when you also dieted.
 I find that many people with a history of repeated dieting have a very negative association with working out.
 Reframing it as movement helps with removing that association.

 Welcome Those Rest Days

 Balance is important.
 Sometimes rest is more important than exercise.
 Learn to listen to your body and all its needs.
 You may have had a bad day at work or you may be dehydrated.
 Everyone needs days off.
 When taking care of our bodies, we have to take care of our mental health.
 And sometimes the workouts won’t happen.
 But instead of thinking “I missed a day, and everything is ruined,” think instead, “Today I took care of my body by resting.”

 Stop the Inner Critic